santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/SSIS--DQS--MDS-%2D-From-SQL-On-Prem/(SSIS)-SQL-Server-Integration-Services,-MDS,--DQS/TSG/Basic-Scoping-SSIS-Standalone-Copying-Files.md

 **EXAMPLE SCOPING QUESTIONS**
 1) Is the source and destination in the same Network?

-2) What is the Environment (On-Prem or Azure Cloud, 32 bit or 64 bit, Version of SQL Server & Package version (version should be the same), is it scaled out)?
+2) What is the Environment (On-Prem or Azure Cloud, 32 bit or 64 bit OS and SSIS, Version of SQL Server & Package version (version should be the same), is it scaled out)?

 3) Network.
 Is the port open (1433)? **Note:** Scaled out environment would need additional scoping for other ports too ie. 8391, and correctly installed SSL Certificates.